ballerine-io/ballerine-kmp-example/README.md

 ## Ballerine Integration example

+Requirements

+- Generate JWT token in your backend which is required to access the Ballerine KYC flow APIs.
+Here is the link to the documentation on how to generate token.
+- Get the Ballerine webview flow service url

 ### Integration into Android version of KMP project

-1. Generate JWT token in your backend which is required to access the Ballerine KYC flow APIs.
-Here is the link to the documentation on how to generate token.

-2. Add gradle dependency for Ballerine webview in your app-level `build.gradle` file
+Step 1.
+Add gradle dependency for Ballerine webview in your app-level `build.gradle` file
 ```kt
 dependencies {
    implementation 'com.github.ballerine-io:ballerine-android-sdk:1.0.5'